rajington/windowsapp/README.md

 * Add a repl somehow?
 Not sure the best UI yet...
 * Make config loader choose the config with the latest timestamp?
 * Bug Kyle to make some nice JS helper functions for NSColor maybe?
-* Maybe add some API functions for other things
-  * `api.selectedText`
-  * other stuff maybe?
 * Rip out JSCocoa and just use JavascriptCore maybe?
   * We don't need ObjJ syntax
   * But we do want automatic bridging to ObjC classes/methods